pwndem1c/.github/README.md

 We're always looking for:
 - New CTF players (any skill level — we train our own)
 - Exploit devs, challenge builders, and tinkerers
-- People who learn fast, meme hard, and document everything
+- People who want to learn, and document everything

 > Join the Discord: [discord.gg/YOUR-LINK-HERE](https://discord.gg/3htneMY5g9)
 > Come hang out, lurk, or contribute.
 No pressure — but high bandwidth expected.